In 2 Corinthians 12:2, Paul wrote (apparently about himself)

 The context of the battle Paul is engaged in with the Jewish-Christian false teachers plaguing Corinth makes it clear that the man Paul is talking about is himself.
 Almost no Christian commentator in any era has attempted to suggest that it was someone else.

-So what did the Third Heaven mean to Jews?
+So what did the Third Heaven mean in the Old Testament?

 To understand what Paul meant, we need to know that “heaven” is used in three ways in Jewish cosmology.

 - Heaven=atmosphere (“where the birds fly”).

 These three uses can be seen throughout the Old and New Testaments.
 Usually the context – birds, stars, or God himself – tells us which heaven is meant.
 In modern English Bible versions the word ‘heaven’ for the heaven of birds is usually rendered ‘sky’ in modern translations.

 Many commentators believe that Paul is referring to the “third heaven” in Jewish cosmology. i.e., where God lives.
 In any case it is only a vision as he makes clear in v 1 and v 7.
 So it may not have been a physical thing at all.
 If so then it is similar to the visions of Ezekiel (ch1 and 10) and Isaiah (ch6) where they had a vision of God’s dwelling place in heaven.

 Third Heaven in Jewish myths, and Seven Heavens

 Beyond this Bible use above of three heavens is a less common use in Jewish cosmology – the concept of “Third Heaven” as one of “Seven Heavens”, not three: